Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Introduction

-In addition, we propose two losses that enable ESCM to be better applied to both fully and weakly supervised learning settings.
-On the one hand, a novel negative pair filter loss is introduced under the fully supervised setting.
+In addition, we propose two losses that enable ESCM to be better applied to both fully and weakly-supervised learning settings.
+On the one hand, a novel negative pair filter loss is introduced in the fully-supervised setting.
 The negative pair filter loss enhances the filtering effect on background classes by employing a gating mechanism while increasing the similarity between positive audio-visual pairs.
-On the other hand, we propose a smooth loss in the weakly supervised setting.
-Specifically, we motivate the model to maximize inter-class differences during training by introducing less discriminative class outputs during inference phase.
-We integrate all components together and present a video-level semantic consistency guidance network, which achieves state-of-the-art performance of 79.7\% and 74.8\% (accuracy) in the fully and weakly supervised setting, respectively.
+On the other hand, we propose a smooth loss in the weakly-supervised setting.
+Specifically, we motivate the model to maximize inter-class differences during training by introducing less discriminative class outputs.
+We integrate all components together and present a video-level semantic consistency guidance network (VSCG), which achieves state-of-the-art performances of 79.7\% and 74.8\% (accuracy) in the fully- and weakly-supervised settings, respectively.

-To sum up, the contributions of this paper are as follows:
+In summary, the contributions of this paper are as follows:

-(1) We propose an event semantic consistency modeling (ESCM) module that can extract the video-level event semantic representation to simultaneously guide the semantic continuity modeling of audio and visual features.
-To achieve this goal, we propose a Cross-modal Event Representation Extractor (CERE) to extract video-level event representation with discriminative semantics.
-The CERE considers all segments and highlights the critical features of the segment carrying the salient semantics to generate video-level event representation dominated by the salient features.
-Besides, an Intra-modal Semantic Consistency Enhancer (ISCE) is proposed to leverage the video-level event semantic representation of the event.
+(1) We propose an event semantic consistency modeling (ESCM) module that leverages the video-level AVE representation to guide the semantic continuity modeling of audio and visual features.
+To achieve this goal, we propose a cross-modal event representation extractor (CERE) to extract effective video-level AVE representations.
+Furthermore, an intra-modal semantic consistency enhancer (ISCE) is proposed to exploit the video-level AVE representation to maintain a consistent representation of events throughout all segments.

-(2) We propose a new negative pair filter loss and smooth loss in fully and weakly supervised settings, respectively, both of which make the ESCM further improve the distinction of different audio-visual pairs under each setting.
+(2) We propose a new negative pair filter loss and smooth loss in fully and weakly-supervised settings, respectively, both of which make the ESCM further improve the distinction of different audio-visual pairs under each setting.

-(3) Built upon these modules, we present a video-level semantic consistency guidance Network.
-Experiments results demonstrate that our method outperforms the state-of-the-art in both fully and weakly supervised tasks on the AVE dataset.
+(3) Built upon these modules, we present a video-level semantic consistency guidance (VSCG) network.
+The experimental results demonstrate that our method outperforms the state-of-the-art methods in both fully- and weakly-supervised tasks on the AVE dataset.